PlaidCloud/docs/docs/source/plaidcloud/identity/member_managment.rst

       :local:

 Identity provides the ability to add, remove, and/or suspend members of the workspace.
-Since PlaidCloud members can be members of multiple clouds, removing a member from the workspace does not delete the member account.
+Since PlaidCloud members can be members of multiple workspaces, removing a member from the workspace does not delete the member account from PlaidCloud.

 Adding Members
 --------------